approach0/docs/content/en/devops.md

     ```
     swarm:service-create?service=searchd_mpirun&target_serv=green
     ```
+    By default, search daemons do not cache disk index into memory, this makes the daemon startup really fast, but the disadvantage is obvious, it hurts performance.
+To enable cache, one can run job with parameters like the following:
+    ```
+    swarm:service-create?service=searchd_mpirun&target_serv=green&word_cache=100&math_cache=500
+    ```
     After this point you may want to test yet-to-be-routed search service before completely switching to it by creating `relay` service in the following step
 13. Finally, create `relay` service to accept routed request from gateway and proxy them to search daemons (and also stats service APIs)